-Do you ever wonder why your computer seems to slow down as it ages?
-Computers are machines that deteriorate as they age, just as cars and phones.
-But if computers are designed with longevity in mind, why do they slow down as they age?
+Do you ever wonder why your computer slows down as it ages?
+Computers deteriorate as they age, just like cars and phones.
+But why do they slow down as they age?

 1. Software and system upgrades